 The Lakeland Strings is the orchestra for our younger students, introducing them to the string orchestra.
 They perform different parts within the ensemble, including both melody and harmony, while learning the important contribution of each part and instrument.
 They improve their skills while learning new keys, dynamics, styles and techniques in ensemble playing.

 Students have the opportunity to develop within the orchestra and advance from beginners to leaders of this group.
 There is a strong nucleus of players that help the group perform more challenging music at each concert.
-To assist the newest members of the Lakeland Strings, our Philharmonia and Symphony Orchestra players volunteer to assist at each rehearsal to keep individuals from feeling lost or overwhelmed.
+To assist the newest members of the Lakeland Strings, our Philharmonia and Symphony Orchestra players volunteer during each rehearsal to keep individuals from feeling lost or overwhelmed.
 These Big Brother/Big Sister mentors unite our groups and add to the family feeling, as well as inspire our younger members.
-Under the experienced, nurturing, and energetic direction of Carol S. Meiseles, this group is a fabulous ensemble for young musicians!

 As our students mature and their skills improve, they are ready to learn about the many different styles and periods of music.
 Their education continues by exploring the historical and artistic evolution of string music.
 The wealth of music accessible to these students broadens their knowledge and challenges their technical skills at each performance.
 Working together to perfect a unified sound gives them cooperative team skills and the social connection so important in these adolescent years.